Rene-007/atomicDDA/410_atomicDDA_lattices/README.md

 ## Abstraction

 So far we implemented the lattice together with the geometry.
 This means for each new lattice -- even when we want to just rotate the lattice by 90 degree -- the construction of the geometry has to be reimplement.
-This is not ideal and, hence, we need to introduce a better abstraction.
+This is not ideal and we should use a better abstraction:

-First, we define a lattice object, which contains functions for transfering from the *(a,b,c)* integer base to the *(x,y,z)* real coordinates and back as well the dipole density `rho` and a *limits* function, which return the min/max *(a,b,c)* values of an real-space coordinates.
+* First, we define a lattice object, which contains methods for transferring from the *(a,b,c)* integer base to the *(x,y,z)* real coordinates and back, the dipole density `rho` as well as a *limits* methods, that return the min/max *(a,b,c)* values of an real-space coordinates.

-Then, we define a geometry object, that gives back the limits of the geometry and has a function which is true if a grid point is inside the geometry.
+* Then, we define a geometry object, that gives back the limits of the geometry and has a method which is true if a grid point is inside the geometry.

-Finally, the space is created using the geometry and lattice objects by finding the limits of the space and then setting all `r_on` true that are inside the geometry.
+* Finally, the space is created using the geometry and lattice objects by finding the limits of the space and setting all `r_on` true that are inside the geometry.

 ## Field Maps

-Besides the spectra one can calculate electric field maps from the solved dipole polarizations.
-The basic algorithm is to define a grid of pixels and then calculate the contribution of all dipoles to the field of that pixel.
-This can take quite a while and, hence, we group the pixels in vectors for faster evaluations and use the GPU by default.
+Besides the spectra one can also calculate electric field maps from the obtained dipole polarizations.
+The basic algorithm is to define a grid of pixels and then calculate for each pixel the contribution of all dipoles to the local electric field.
+This can take quite a while.
+Therefore, we vectorize again by grouping lines of pixels together and also use the GPU.

-Furthermore, as dipoles have a singularity at their center, the pixels at atom positions have to be mask for obtaining meaningful results.
-Linear and logarithmic scales are possible as well as multiple plots with different resolutions.
+Furthermore, as dipoles have a singularity at their center, the pixels at atom positions have to be mask to obtain meaningful results.
+Linear and logarithmic scales are also implemented as well as multi-resolution plots.

 ## Code Changes